Obesity in children is an important health problem and its prevalence is rising throughout the world, with an alarming trend for Europe.

 How can I help my child in this situation?

 If you have an overweight child, it is very important to give him all the support he needs, the children's feelings about themselves are often based on the feelings of their parents.
-It is also important to talk to your children about their weight, allowing them to share your concerns with you.
+It is also important to talk to your children about their weight, allowing them to share their concerns with you.

 Source: Dr. Constanţa Huidumac and Lăcrămioara Brînduş, Assessment of the nutritional status of children in the primary cycle according to WHO methodology by participating in the project "European Childhood Obesity Surveillance Initiative" COSI.
 National Report Romania, 2017.